 Green grow the rushes o!

-Early in September the hill top villages around Calderdale will echo to the sound of clogs and bells as the annual Rushbearing Festival takes place - Sowerby Bridge's largest and most prestigious event
+Early in September, the hill top villages around Calderdale will echo to the sound of clogs and bells.
+This is when the annual Rushbearing Festival takes place, which is Sowerby Bridge's largest and most prestigious event.

-It is a custom that dates back centuries, when cold stone floors were strewn with rushes or straw to provide insulation and to protect the knees of worshippers in churches.
-The newly cut rushes would also provide a pleasant scent in the buildings.
+It is a custom that dates back centuries.
+Cold stone floors were strewn with rushes or straw to provide insulation and to protect the knees of worshippers in churches.
+The newly cut rushes also provide a pleasant scent in the buildings.

-The festival was revived in 1977 at the time of the Queen's Silver Jubilee celebrations and has steadily grown since then.
+The festival was revived in 1977 at the time of the Queen's Silver Jubilee celebrations.
+It has grown steadily since then.

 The modern cart was built in 1984 and on the insurance documents is listed as a "muck cart"!
-It is thatched with 500 bundles of plaited rushes and rises to 16 feet in the air.
+It is thatched with 500 bundles of plaited rushes and rises 16 feet into the air.

-Over the two days the rushcart, accompanied by Morris dancers and musicians covers nine miles visiting several villages (and hostelries!) along the way until it arrives at St Bartholomew's Church in Ripponden on the Sunday afternoon.
+Over two days, the rushcart, accompanied by Morris dancers and musicians, covers nine miles.
+Visiting several villages (and hostelries!) along the way, it arrives at St Bartholomew's Church (Ripponden), on the Sunday afternoon.